QUESTIONS AND ANSWERS ON USING DRIED LAVENDER

 How do dried flowers hold up when shipped or handled compared to fresh?

-Compared to fresh flowers, dried lavender and other dried botanicals hold up very well–there is sometimes a little normal loss of petals and lavender buds in shipping but because there are lots of flowers, it is generally not noticeable in the bouquets/arrangements.
+Compared to fresh flowers, dried lavender and other dried botanicals hold up very well–there is sometimes a little normal loss of petals and lavender buds in shipping but because there are lots of flowers/petals, it is generally not noticeable in the bouquets/arrangements with normal petal loss.
 Fresh flowers do lose petals when carried or worn as well–I’d say that this is comparable.

 How well does lavender ship and how is it packaged?